 If you’ve been considering having an ice cream maker in your kitchen, we’re here for you!
-The choices available in the market are wider than ever before, with newly-designed models that work in novel and interesting ways, as well as the best of the classic models.
-There are two basic questions you’ll want to ask yourself to determine which ice cream maker is best for you: How much ice cream do I want to make at a time?
-And how much work do I want to put into making the ice cream?
+The choices available in the market are wider than ever before, with newer models that work in novel and interesting ways, as well as our favorite classic models.

-It's important to note that ice cream makers can make any recipe with certain capabilities into a semi-frozen or frozen treat.
-This means Tomato Gazpacho made into a semifreddo for lunch or throw in a Frozen Strawberry Daiquiri or a Frozen Virgin Pomegranate-Citrus Sangria into the mix!
+And it's not only ice cream: Some of these machines can make any recipe into a semi-frozen or frozen treat.
+This means a tomato gazpacho made into a semifreddo for lunch, or maybe throw in a frozen strawberry daiquiri or a frozen virgin pomegranate citrus sangria into the mix!
 Really, the possibilities are endless.
-The other great bonus to making your own frozen treats is that they can be made sugar-free, dairy-free, or all-fruit, if you need to take charge of what ingredients are in your food.
+The other great bonus is you can also take charge of what ingredients are—and aren't—in your treat.

-Here are the best ice cream makers around, each with its own personality, assets, and abilities.
+Here, the best ice cream makers, according to both our research and test data.
 We’re sure there’s one here that’s just right for you!

 Cuisinart ICE-30BCP1 Ice Cream Maker